Guitar Foundation of America: History

 In 1968 the foundation's founder, Thomas Heck, was living in Vienna, Austria, collecting rare sheet music for guitar.
 His collection included first editions by Mauro Giuliani.
-In 1973, Heck wrote the foundations' articles of incorporation in Santa Barbara, California, creating a non-profit foundation to which he could give his archive of sheet music.
-He created the archive in 1977 in Milwaukee while teaching at the Wisconsin Conservatory of Music.
+In 1973, Heck wrote the foundation's articles of incorporation in Santa Barbara, California, creating a non-profit foundation to which he could give his archive of sheet music.
+Along with Heck, others were interested in forming the first national classical guitar association in the United States, including Vahdah Olcott-Bickford, who served on the first GFA Board of Directors, and Ron Purcell, the GFA's first president.

+Heck created the GFA archive in 1977 in Milwaukee while teaching at the Wisconsin Conservatory of Music.
 A catalog of the inventory was assembled and mailed to interested buyers, who could receive photocopies of sheet music on request.
 A second edition of the catalog was published four years later.
 During the 1980s, while Heck taught at Ohio State University in Columbus, the archive grew to include more sheet music, periodicals, and other materials related to classical guitar.
-In the 1990s, Heck was too busy to oversee the archive, so he sought someone to catalog it correctly, which ended up being the University of Akron.
-Some of the GFA Archive was entered online at Akron.
-Heck has also acted as the editor of Soundboard, the foundation's magazine.
+In the 1990s the archive moved to the University of Akron, and in 2015 it was transferred to California State University, Northridge.